heinwithsmile/shop/README.md

    php artisan  serve

 9. **Access the application**
-    Open your browser and navigate to http://localhost:8000 to see your Furniture Store application in action.
+    Open your browser and navigate to http://localhost:8000 to see your Store application in action.

 ## Good Luck!